SojerSM/notely-manager/README.md

 ## Setup

-For now there's now live web demo of this app, so the only way to test it is to clone repository and install it locally using npm or yarn:
+To run this project, clone repository and install it locally using npm or yarn:

 ```
 $ npm install